-This autumn, there are two open seats, both of which are 3-year terms, on the VFC Board of Directors.
-If you are interested in running for a seat on the Board – when the information is available, you can CLICK HERE to check out the 2018 Prospective Board Member Packet!
+This autumn, there are 2 open seats.
+If you are interested in running for a seat on the Board – click below!

 The Directors who serve on our Board are the legal stewards of the Co-op.
 They are owners of VFC who are elected by the other owners to act on their behalf to fulfill the obligations that come with owning a business.
 The names of current Directors are listed in every issue of the Pea Soup Newsletter.